placeforyiming/placeforyiming.github.io/_pages/about.md

 Master of Systems Science at BNU
 ======
 I spent two years to get the master degree of systems science at Beijing Normal University.
-I published a good data modeling paper as well as undertook several industiral projects.
+I published a good stochastic process data modeling paper as well as undertook several industiral projects.

 Bachelor of Physics at LZU
 ======
 My undergraduate life at Lanzhou University is pure and enjoyable.
 I majored in math for two years, then transfered to physics for three years.
 This is an important period for me that I learned not only the scientific knowledge but also how human understand the world.
 More specific, I discard the idea that the physical world is determinable with universal truth and accept the fundamental uncertainty with inevitable observers' bias.
+I mean, physically, not socially.
+I won some scholars, such as the second prize of the national mathematical modeling.
+I also was a member of an undergraduate therotecal physics research project.

 Getting started
 ======